expo/expo/docs/pages/update-spec/introduction.md

   }
   ```
   * If the `branchname` manifest filter is included, it MUST equal the `branchName` in the `manifest.updateMetadata`.
 * `expo-server-defined-headers` is an [Expo SFV](expo-sfv.md) dictionary.
-It defines headers that a client MUST store and include in every subsequent [request](#request).
+It defines headers that a client-library MUST store and include in every subsequent [request](#request).

-  * For example, when rolling out an update, we require a client to send back a stable token: `expo-server-defined-headers: expo-rollout-token="token"`.
+  * For example, when rolling out an update, we require a client-library to send back a stable token: `expo-server-defined-headers: expo-rollout-token="token"`.
 * `cache-control` We recommend `cache-control: private, max-age=0`.
 This allows ensures the newest manifest is returned.
 Setting longer cache ages could result in stale assets for users.

 ### Manifest